NAnkita24/NAnkita24/README.md

 ![logo](https://github.com/NAnkita24/NAnkita24/blob/main/20240131_231246.jpg)
 <h1 align="center">Hi 👋, I'm Ankita Prakash Jagtap</h1>
-<h3 align="center">A passionate web developer from India heading towards to be a full stack developer.Adaptable and quick to learn and eager to tackle new challenges.
+<h3 align="center">A passionate web developer from India heading towards to be a full stack developer.
+Adaptable and quick to learn and eager to tackle new challenges.
 Always Excited for Learning new concepts and want to develope more & more projects.</h3>

 <img align="left" src="https://gifdb.com/images/file/couple-laptop-system-coding-n4ikawbchrh2w41k.gif" alt="coding" width="400">